What Are the Health Risks of Eating Disorders?

-The health risks associated with other eating disorders and feeding disorders (OSFED) are numerous and varied, as these conditions can involve any number of maladaptive eating or exercise behaviors.
+The health risks associated with Other Specified Feeding and Eating Disorders (OSFED) are numerous and varied, as these conditions can involve any number of maladaptive eating or exercise behaviors.

 - Organ failure